 Note 2: Voting results will be provided in the minutes.
 Individual votes will be included in the minutes if a member calls for a roll call, although such information will be traced, whenever possible, by the chair so that it can be shared with the WG leadership upon request.
 Members can send an e-mail to the chair to request for a copy of the individual votes.

+A straw poll passes if the number of “YES” over the total number of “YES” plus “NO” is greater than or equal to 3/4 (75 % threshold).

 Note 1: Note that where a group of individuals is attending in common through a single dial in, there is only one vote available and therefore, all participants who wish to vote need to individually sign into the meeting to be included in the participant list.